yiisoft/yii2/docs/guide/query-builder.md

 ]);
 ```

-It will generate the following SQL:
+That code will generate the following SQL:

 ```sql
 WHERE (`status` = 10) AND (`type` = 2) AND (`id` IN (4, 8, 15, 16, 23, 42))
 ```

-If you'll specify value as `null` such as the following:
+NULL is a special value in databases, and is handled smartly by the Query Builder.
+This code:

 ```php
 $query->where(['status' => null]);
 ```

-SQL generated will be:
+results in this WHERE clause:

 ```sql
 WHERE (`status` IS NULL)